amontalenti/streams/streams/index.rst

         for msg in queue:
             count += 1
             if count % 1000 == 0:
+                # in this example, offsets are committed to
+                # Zookeeper every 1000 messages
                 queue.commit_offsets()
             urlref, url, ts = parse_msg(msg)
             yield urlref, url, ts